 - French children’s books for reading practice

-- cultural lessons, aka French Club
+- cultural “lessons”, aka French Club with French learning activities

 For each lesson, I use Canva to make flashcards for the vocabulary list.
 I make two sets, one I cut out with the word attached to the picture for the beginning of the week.
 For the second set, I cut out the vocabulary word separate from the picture so my daughter can practice labelling the picture with the correct word.
 This is how we’ve been drilling the vocabulary for each lesson.
 It’s working, but it takes quite a bit of time and resources.